Ashok0/EnderalVREssentials-Nightly/README.md

 [**Dibella Statue v1.04**](https://www.nexusmods.com/skyrimspecialedition/mods/61553?tab=files): Dibella statue replacer.
 - Delete ESP file.

-[**High Poly Project v5.3**](https://www.nexusmods.com/skyrimspecialedition/mods/12029?tab=files): An on going process to improve the models of the game with more polygons, UV edits or just replace them all together.
-SMIM was the inspiration and the lack of similar mods led me to make this.
-- Should be installed with a Custom Install.
-Skip "Farmhouse Stone Walls" and "Wine Bottles" as these are better replaced by seperate mods.
-- Delete ESP file.
-- If you experience purple texture glitches, re-install the mod and untick "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves".
-These at a minimum were incompatible with Enderal VR when using HPP v4.95.
-Untested with v5.x.

 [**Terrain LOD for Septentrional Landscapes v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed..
 - Only used for terrain noise texture.
 Remove ALL files except for the \textures\ folder.